SB-27182/Vae_Set/README.md

   <img src="https://github.com/SB-27182/Vae_Set/blob/master/readme_images/similarity1.png" width=500 height=241 />
   </kbd>
 </p>
 On dimensions 49 and 39 we see that the anomalous-5 and the mean-5 are very similar.
-Vae4 is saying that the anomalous-5 is very probable with respect to its general width, and the width of its line.
+Vae4 is saying that the anomalous-5 is very probable with respect to its "over-all width", as well as it's "average width of line".
 <br>
 <br>
 <br>